 The Armory is a work in progress.
 The list is expanding, and occasionally being corrected, so it is advisable to keep a link to this page, rather than to download the .pdf file.

-This Western armory is mainly derived from sixteenth and seventeenth and nineteenth century descriptions of the Devon and Cornwall, particularly listing armigerous families, and the heralds’ visitations of Cornwall, Devon, Dorset and Somerset.
+This Western armory is mainly a compilation of the heraldic information from a number of sixteenth, seventeenth and nineteenth century descriptions of Devon and Cornwall, and the heralds’ visitations of Cornwall, Devon, Dorset and Somerset.

 Many of the quartered coats of arms contain quarters for which the editor has not yet found any justifiable attribution.
 The editor would welcome any information on these as well.